 1. The language itself is very formal.
 Usted is used more frequently than tú (although some places do utilize vos).
 However, in Colombia the custom is to respond to your mother with “Señora”.
 If your mother calls you and you respond with something else, expect to hear an earful!

 2. If you sick, you’re best chance at survival is drinking some hot aguapanela.
 Everyone’s favorite home remedy is a typical drink as well (Panela is unrefined whole cane sugar).
 I had a cough for weeks and it wasn’t until I had some panela did I actually feel better!
-I’m a believe now.
+I’m a believer now.

 Related: Mexican Health Care: If you’ve even been taken care of by a Mexican mom, you’ll understand this.

 3. ¡Qué Pereza!
 One of my favorite sayings.
-If you don’t feel like doing something, this is the go to phrase.
+If you don’t feel like doing something, this is the go-to phrase.
 Pretty popular for students too!

 4. Buñuelo y Natilla: A Christmas tradition.
 Buñuelo is a tasty, fried ball of dough, which you can get at any café, great with your coffee for breakfast.
 But it is also a tradition on Christmas.
 Natilla is a custard-like dessert.